Secrets of Indochina

 Ho Chi Minh City is surely one of the most evocative place names in Asia and definitely one of the most extraordinary cities in the world.
 The most Western in atmosphere of Vietnam’s cities, Ho Chi Minh (or Saigon, as it is affectionately known to many residents and visitors) has a population of 5 million, and a booming free-market economy.
 It is a city of amazing contrasts: elegant new international hotels, exclusive restaurants and trendy bars side-by-side with roadside noodle stalls and vociferous cyclo drivers.

-On arrival, you will be met at the airport and transferred by private car to your hotel for the next three nights, passing by the Cathedral Notre Dame, the Post Office and the Opera House on the way.
-The rest of the day is at leisure.
+On arrival, you will be met at the airport and transferred to your hotel for the next three nights, passing by the Cathedral Notre Dame, the Post Office and the Opera House on the way.
+The rest of the day is at leisure before dinner at a local restaurant.

 Northern Charm Hotel